Nonlinear Information Bottleneck: Experiments

 \subsection{Implementation}

-We show that the nonlinear IB optimization problem (\cref{eq:optimization-problem}) can be carried out using a finite-sized training set and neural network (NN) optimization techniques.
+Any implementation of nonlinear IB requires a way to compute the encoding map $P_\theta(m|x)$ and decoding map $P_\phi(y|m)$, as well as a way to choose the parameters of these maps so as to maximize the nonlinear IB objective.
+Here we explain how this can be done using standard neural network methods.

-The encoding map $P_\theta(m|x)$, as specified by \cref{eq:m-as-func-of-x}, is computed in the following way: first, several NN layers implement the (possibly nonlinear) deterministic function $f_\theta(x)$.
-The output of these layers is then added to zero-centered Gaussian noise with covariance $\sigma^2 \mathbf{I}$, which becomes the state of the \emph{bottleneck layer}.
-The parameter vector $\theta$ specifies all relevant connection weights and biases of these layers, as well as the noise variance $\sigma$.
-Note that due to the presence of noise, the neural network is stochastic: even with parameters held constant, different states of the bottleneck layer would be sampled during different NN evaluations.
+The encoding map $P_\theta(m|x)$, Equation \eqref{eq:m-as-func-of-x}, is implemented in the following way: First, several neural network layers with parameters $\theta$ implement the (possibly nonlinear) deterministic function $f_\theta(x)$.
+The output of these layers is then added to zero-centered Gaussian noise with covariance $\Sigma_{\theta}(x)$, which becomes the state of the \emph{bottleneck layer}.
+This is typically done via the ``reparameterization trick''~\cite{kingma2013auto}, in which samples of Gaussian noise are passed through several deterministic layers (whose parameters are also indicated by $\theta$) and then added to $f_\theta(x)$.
+Note that due to the presence of noise, the neural network is stochastic: even with parameters held constant, different states of the bottleneck layer are sampled during different NN evaluations.
+This stochasticity guarantees that the mutual information $\IXM$ is finite~\cite{saxe2018information,amjad2018not}.

+In all of the experiments described below, the encoding map consists of two layers with 128 ReLU neurons each, following by a layer of 5 linear neurons.
+In addition, for simplicity we use a simple homoscedastic noise model: $\Sigma_{\theta}(x)= \sigma^2 \II$, where $\sigma^2$ is a parameter the sets the scale of the noise variance.
+This noise model permits us to rewrite the MI bound of Equation \eqref{eq:MIestA} in terms of the following simple expression,

+For purposes of comparison, we use this same homoscedastic noise model for both nonlinear IB and for VIB (note that the original VIB paper~\cite{alemi_deep_2016} used a heteroscedastic noise model; investigating the performance of nonlinear IB with heteroscedastic noise remains for future work).